JAForbes/precipice/readme.md

 For now: I think the touch shooter wins.

 I reserve the right to completely change my mind as I go.

+I can't test the touch on my surface, as I had to turn off that screen to get chronolapse to work.
+So I'll develop off the mouse and port to touch later.